Applications for the 2020 MSIF Du Pré Grants are now open.

 The MSIF Du Pré Grant enables MS researchers and clinicians from low- and middle-income countries to make short visits (up to six months) to established MS research centres, outside of their own country.
 During the visit, participants either gain expertise or carry out parts of joint research projects.
 This benefits care for people with MS and supports collaborative research.
 Following the award, we expect applicants to use the newly developed expertise and networks, and continue MS research and/or clinical practice in low- and middle-income countries.

 Visits generally last between two and six months.
 Each grant is up to a maximum of £6,000 GBP, to cover the cost of travel and living expenses or to top up an existing grant to extend a visit.

 This is a joint application from the applicant and host.
 Before nomination, candidates need to have identified a suitable project and host supervisor at an institution outside of their own country.
 A project host must be agreed before commencing the application.
 The deadline for the host statement is the same as the entire application: 30 June 2020.

 All candidates must:

-- be educated to post graduate level in an area relevant to multiple sclerosis (MS)
+- Be educated to post graduate level (at least MSc, preferably PhD/MD) in an area relevant to multiple sclerosis (MS)

-- be citizens of an emerging country (all countries with a low, lower middle or upper middle income as defined by the World Bank)
+- Be citizens of a low- or middle-income country (all countries with a low, lower middle or upper middle income as defined by the World Bank)

 The grant may also be used as a supplement for work related to MS by a candidate who has been accepted for training in a recognised institute (within the six months prior to nomination) but who doesn’t have enough money to cover the total cost.